Nulla facilisi. Nulla consequat massa quis enim. Ut tincidunt tincidunt erat. Phasellus blandit leo ut odio. Curabitur suscipit suscipit tellus.

 Mario is a communications professional with 15 years’ experience in journalism, public relations, internal communications and public affairs.
 He began his career as a journalist working on regional and national newspapers and magazines and was editor of www.insidehousing.co.uk and assistant editor of Inside Housing magazine.
-He joined Anchor, England’s largest not-for-profit provider of housing and care to older people, in 2005 and was promoted to Head of Communications and Public Affairs in 2009.
+In 2005 he joined Anchor, England’s largest not-for-profit provider of housing and care to older people, and was promoted to Head of Communications and Public Affairs in 2009.
 His work has appeared in most of the national press and he has blogged regularly for The Guardian.
 He qualified as a journalist with the National Council for the Training of Journalists and holds a Diploma from the Chartered Institute of Public Relations.

 Janet Hill is the Disability Inclusion Team Programme Director at the Civil Service.
-Janet spent her first 10 years in operations before moving into policy and corporate roles.
+Janet spent her first ten years in operations before moving into policy and corporate roles.
 In the Benefits Agency, Janet managed teams working on lone parents, fraud and home visit teams.

-Janet led a programme of pan-Whitehall Social Justice policy to help improve recovery from addiction, reduce re-offending and prevent homelessness.
+Janet led a programme of pan-Whitehall social justice policy to help improve recovery from addiction, reduce re-offending and prevent homelessness.
 As part of that role, Janet was a member of the Mayor's London Delivery Board on Homelessness.

-Currently, she oversees the development of cross-Government initiatives including the Whitehall Youth Internship Programmes, a Corporate Workplace Adjustment Service for disabled colleagues and the Positive Action Talent & Inclusion Pathway - Levelling the Playing Field.
+Currently, she oversees the development of cross-Government initiatives including the Whitehall youth internship programmes, a corporate workplace adjustment service for disabled colleagues and the Positive Action Talent & Inclusion Pathway - Levelling the Playing Field.
 She is also a member of the DWP’s HR Executive Team.

 Heather is the Chair of An Inspirational Journey and Founder of The Women's Business Forum.
 An Inspirational Journey is the organisation that delivers The Women’s Business Forum.
-Focusing on “Better Balance, Better Business,” An Inspirational Journey works to positively influence and address the imbalance of talent that currently exists at the top of corporate UK and Europe.
+Focusing on “better balance, better business,” An Inspirational Journey works to positively influence and address the imbalance of talent that currently exists at the top of corporate UK and Europe.

-Heather's latest project, AIJ.TV, is an online platform created to inspire, provide guidance and direction to the next generation of future leaders regardless of gender.
+Heather's latest project, AIJ.TV, is an online platform created to inspire and provide guidance and direction to the next generation of future leaders regardless of gender.
 It is a series of ten minute interviews entitled, “Real Leaders, Real Conversations”.
 Heather is an active advocate in the media and acts as an advisory consultant to the government on issues surrounding women in business.
-She is regularly called upon to contribute to regional and national media on the agenda including CNN, BBC, Sky, CNBC and the BBC 2 Documentary, "Hilary Devey’s Women at The Top".
+She is regularly called upon to contribute to regional and national media on the agenda including CNN, BBC, Sky, CNBC and the BBC 2 documentary, "Hilary Devey’s Women at The Top".

-In 1989 he joined the law firm HRK (merging with Salans in 1998) where he was Head of Employment in London and Global Employment Head.
+In 1989 he joined law firm HRK (merging with Salans in 1998) where he was Head of Employment in London and Global Employment Head.
 He became a Consultant to Salans in 2010.

 He was a long-time member of both the Employment Law Committee of the Law Society and the original Management Committee of the Employment Lawyers’ Association.
 He is currently a Director of the Global Employment Institute which emanates from the International Bar Association, in which he was Chair of the Discrimination Law Committee for several years.
 In 2010 Barry was appointed Visiting Professor in Employment Law at Middlesex University.

-From 1984-2011 he sat as a part-time Employment Judge.
+From 1984-2011 he sat as a part-time employment Judge.
 Barry has always dealt with all aspects of employment law but has specialised in executive severance, discrimination, contractual claims and employment tribunals.

-Danny joined NHS Employers in November 2014 from his role as director of workforce and strategy at Nottingham University Hospitals NHS Trust.
+Danny joined NHS Employers in November 2014 from his role as Director of Workforce and Strategy at Nottingham University Hospitals NHS Trust.

-Danny's other roles have included personnel manager and general manager at the Royal United Hospital, Bath, and deputy director of personnel at Brighton Health Care.
+Danny's other roles have included Personnel Manager and General Manager at the Royal United Hospital, Bath, and Deputy Director of Personnel at Brighton Health Care.

 His first director post was a joint role for Royal West Sussex NHS Trust and Western Sussex PCT.
-He subsequently became director of HR and organisational development at East and North Hertfordshire NHS Trust.
+He subsequently became Director of HR and Organisational Development at East and North Hertfordshire NHS Trust.

 Daniel is a fellow of the Chartered Institute of Personnel and Development and has been a member of the NHS Employers Policy Board since 2006; he was appointed as its vice chair in June 2008.

 Trevor is the former chair of the Equality and Human Rights Commission.
-The Commission inherited the work of the previous equality commissions on disability, gender and race in October 2007 and also has responsibility for the new areas of age, religion and belief, sexual orientation, transgender and the promotion of human rights and good relations.
+The Commission inherited the work of the previous equality commissions on disability, gender and race in October 2007.It also has responsibility for the new areas of age, religion and belief, sexual orientation, transgender and the promotion of human rights and good relations.
 Previously, Trevor was the Chair of the Commission for Racial Equality (CRE).